Reusable, story telling packaging for kayak paddles

 Papira®: A bio based cushioning wood foam

-In this version of the box, Papira® wood foam inserts were added to reduce packing time and give extra protection for the paddles.
-In September 2021, this version received the The Gold Award for the most outstanding and innovative packaging in Fachpack, the German packaging award contest, in the New Materials category.
+Papira® wood foam inserts were added to reduce packing time and give extra protection for the paddles.
+In September 2021, the box received The Gold Award for the most outstanding and innovative packaging in Fachpack, the German packaging award contest, in the New Materials category.

 Learn more

-about Stora Enso’s sustainable packaging materials and innovative design team
+about Stora Enso's wood foam and packaging design solutions

 Explore more stories